effectfully/OTT/readme.md

  coerce′ : ∀ {k s} {A : Univ k} {B : Univ s} -> ⟦ A ≃ B ⇒ A ⇒ B ⟧
  ```

  - `rose` allows to define inductive data types (including inductive families) in the target theory. `coerce` computes under constructors of any inductive family defined in terms of `rose`.
 This is achieved via the trick described in the section 5 of [1]. `rose` also allows to define eliminators of data types (even in an intensional type theory).
-Each data type has at least two eliminators: one classical and one "up to propositional equality".
+Each inductive family has at least two eliminators: one classical and one "up to propositional equality".
 An example from the `OTT.Data.Fin` module:

  ```
  elimFinₑ : ∀ {n π}